TCSo/LLMGSI/README.md

 ```
 pip install -r requirements.txt
 ```
-Run make to start the application
+Replace "YOUR_OPENAI_API_KEY" in src/setup_utils.py with a valid openAI API key and run make to start the application
 ```
 make run
 ```